Akinori-F-Ebihara/SPRT-TANDEM_tutorial/README.md

 # SPRT-TANDEM tutorial

 In this tutorial, we show you how to train & evaluate the __SPRT-TANDEM__ algorithm on your sequential dataset.
 The tutorial is designed to work on [Google Colab](https://colab.research.google.com/).

-You can use [PyTorch](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch) and [TensorFlow](https://github.com/TaikiMiyagawa/MSPRT-TANDEM) implementations for your customized project.
+[PyTorch](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch) and [TensorFlow](https://github.com/TaikiMiyagawa/MSPRT-TANDEM) implementations are available for your customized project.

 ## Quickstart